 “If [a tattoo or body piercing studio] caused an injury and someone sued them, they could be working for the rest of their lives to pay off the claim.
 They might lose their house or lose everything they have if they do not have insurance protection,” Phillips said, noting that newer businesses of this nature typically do not have enough money starting out to protect them in case of an accident or injury.

-ISU Insurance Services of Westlake writes tattoo and body piercing shop insurance in all 50 states and offers general liability protection, which includes slips and falls and libel and slander coverage, in addition to professional coverage, which protects clients from injury or harm when being inked.
-However, waivers and consent forms now play a large role in protecting the body art studios from lawsuits.
+ISU Insurance Services of Westlake writes tattoo and body piercing shop insurance in all 50 states and provides general liability coverage, including slips and falls and libel and slander coverage, as well as professional coverage, which protects clients from injury or harm while being inked.
+However, waivers and consent forms are now important in protecting body art studios from lawsuits.

 “Companies are now making it a requirement to have after-care consent forms that hold up in court,” Phillips said.
 “It’s similar to renting a bicycle and signing a form that says, ‘If I fall off, it’s my fault.’”